jesusvimlet/multiserver/README.md

 * Run server from local folders.
 * As many servers as you want.
 * Network access.
-* File sharing at local network.
+* File sharing at the local network.

+## Disclaimer

+This project is still in beta:
+    * Frameworks are not minified.a
+    * Commented code here and there.

 ## Installation